JKagiDesignsEng/jkd-toolkit/README.md

 Copyright © JKagiDesigns LLC.
 All rights reserved.

 This toolkit is intended for IT professionals and advanced users.
 Test changes in a safe environment before applying to production systems.

+Safety notes:

+- Always verify the destination drive when performing clone or format operations.
+Mistargeting can result in data loss.
+- `disk2vhd` creates virtual disk images (VHD/VHDX) and is non-destructive to the source, but images can be large — ensure you have sufficient free space.
+- For bit-for-bit device cloning use Clonezilla from bootable media; the toolkit offers guidance but does not automate creating Clonezilla media.